Every side hustle starts with an idea!

 Check out sites like GigSalad to set up your profile and get booked.

-This popular side hustle involves sourcing inexpensive dressers, desks, and tables from yard sales, Facebook Marketplace, or Craigslist, fixing them up, and then reselling them for a profit.
+This popular side hustle involves sourcing inexpensive dressers, desks, and tables from yard sales, Facebook Marketplace, or Craigslist.
+Next, you fix them up and resell them for a profit.

-Quality graphic design is always in-demand, and never before have there been so many outlets on which to sell your skills.
-The most popular design-focused site is 99designs, but you can check out Crowdspring, DesignCrowd, or any of the freelance marketplaces as well.
+Quality graphic design is always in-demand, and there have never been so many outlets on which to sell your skills.
+The most popular design-focused site is 99designs, but you can also check out Crowdspring, DesignCrowd, or other freelance marketplaces.

 One fun example of a side hustle graphic design business gone global is Design Pickle, where the founder told me, “I sucked at design.”
 So instead, it became his job to match customers with contractors.
 Less than 3 years later, the little side project was doing $400k a month in revenue!

 This is certainly not a great option for my less-than-handy self, but I’m positive someone else with the right skills can make it work.